 If it takes more than 3 seconds for your site to load, nearly half of your website visitors won’t make it past the landing page you sent them to.
 And for every extra second, that number only increases.

 Does your design make a good first impression?

 Marketers will tell you it takes anywhere from 7-13+ “touches” before a customer will buy.
 And back when I studied advertising in school, they pounded into our heads: “repetition, repetition, repetition” — and it’s the same with our site visitors.
-There are no magic bullets.
 If you’re feeling frustrated that your site visitors aren’t becoming customers, it could be that you haven’t given them enough opportunity to get to know you.

 When you hear people talking about the “sales funnel” this is all that is.
-Those ‘steps’ are marketing assets that do the work of selling.
-They include things like a blog, landing pages, ad retargeting, and email marketing.
+Those ‘steps’ are things like writing a blog that provides answers to your customer’s questions, landing pages, ad retargeting, and email marketing.

 If your website is not optimized to capture opportunities to nurture relationships, you’re going to need more and more and more traffic to find that needle-in-the-haystack client who is ready to buy on their first visit.

 Steady wins the race!